Packaging ESP-IDF Components

 └── test_cmp.c

-You have created your first bare minimum component.
-These files are sufficient for local use; however, to publish your component on the ESP Component Registry, it is necessary to provide more details.
-Please navigate to the component directory and continue with the next steps.
+You have now created a minimal component.
+These files are sufficient for local use.
+However, to publish your component on the ESP Component Registry, additional details are required.
+Navigate to the component directory and follow the steps below.

 Extra Packaging Files

-In this section, you will add files that help the ESP Component Registry understand your component better.
-When this section is finished, the file structure will look like:
+In this section, you will add files that help the ESP Component Registry better understand your component.
+After completing this section, your directory should look like this:

 .